 5. Revise Your Marketing Plan

 If you want to generate more revenue in the coming year, improving your marketing plan is a good first step.
-Ask yourself the following:
+For your small business year-end checklist, ask yourself the following:

 - Are you pursuing measurable marketing goals, such as increasing your number of leads, social media followers or email subscribers generated each week?